10 Best Herbal Juices For Inflammation

 zingiber officinale juice

-Zingiber officinale, commonly known as ginger, is a popular herbal remedy used for its anti-inflammatory properties.
+Zingiber officinale, commonly known as ginger, has been widely used for its anti-inflammatory properties, making it a popular ingredient in herbal juices.

 3. Salvia (Salvia officinalis)